 The online space is still very much the wild west and in it’s infancy- there aren’t measures in place to deal with digital crime or to cope with the vast amount of counterfeit sellers abusing the systems that currently exist.

 For many years I’ve speculated about the internet changing in a way to safeguard digital content.
-I dreamed up an idea to publish or share images online via blockchain technology which keeps a ledger of ownership or transfer history.
+Around 2010, I dreamed up an idea to publish or share images online via blockchain technology which keeps a ledger of ownership or transfer history.
 Funnily enough, NFTs started becoming popular with artists a few years ago and although owning an NFT isn’t going to prevent it being stolen and used on products just like any other image, the concept at least has the potential to develop.

 With A.I. now able to reproduce “original” art based on existing image data, I suspect it will become easy for many sellers to profit from these derivative artworks as an alternative.
 Less art may get stolen, although it means artists will need to work harder than ever to promote themselves and their ‘brand’ over and above creating glossy professional-looking artwork, after such work continues to flood the internet.